-I am honored to be among this year’s Association for Psychological Science (APS) Rising Stars.
+I am honored to be among this year’s SAGE Early Career Trajectory Award recipients.
+This Society for Personality and Social Psychology (SPSP) award recognizes scholars in the early stages of their professional careers that contribute to advancing the boundaries of personality and social psychology.
 Many thanks to my amazing mentors who have supported me over the years and continue to inspire me!

 Ted Slingerland, M. Willis Monroe, and I were awarded a John Templeton Foundation grant for The Database of Religious History: “Exploring the Cultural Evolution of Religion Employing a Large-Scale, Quantitative-Qualitative Historical Database” ($4,792,151).
 The grant will take us through to 2023.

 We will be hiring several new postdocs to expand the time depth, geographic range, and domains of data collection efforts.
 If you notice your area of expertise missing from our dataset, please reach out.
 Otherwise, stay tuned for job ads.

 Ted Slingerland and I were awarded a Templeton Foundation grant for “The Database of Religious History: A Digital Humanities Approach to Religious

 Cultural History” ($2,342,841).
 The grant will take us through to 2020, by which time we hope to have set up the project as a foundation.

 I was recently awarded an 18 month grant (with Co-PI Ted Slingerland) for “The Database of Religious History: Data Science Approaches to Religious Cultural History” ($215, 050).
 The grant will enable us to continue a critical period in the project’s development.
 We are hoping to secure additional funds to ensure a self-sustaining future for the project.